SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 ![Measurements](/images/users-guide/DeviceManagement/devmgmt-devices-measurements.png)

 If a chart contains measurements with different series, one Y-axis is rendered per series.
-In the example above, temperature measurements consist of two parameters with series T and K (representing C and K as units), so two axes are rendered.
+In the example above, temperature data is recorded from two sensors namely "sensors-1" and "sensor-2" having the same unit as °C. Here measurements from different sensors are categorized as separate "Series" data.
+The measurements from the respective sensors are stored using separate series names (same as the sensor names) and hence, two axes are rendered here.
 Only one Y-axis is rendered if the measurements belong to the same series.

 To see detailed information about the measured values, hover over the chart.
 A tooltip will be displayed with detailed information on the measurement next to your cursor (the tooltip will "snap" to the closest measurement).